![]() |

 | Linderhof Palace from the rear |

 Our guide through the palace was very knowledgeable and shared information about King Ludwig II and his eccentricities.
+His English was not perfect but was understandable.
 The king lived in the palace for several years before and during his reign.
 Linderhof is not as large as homes of many monarchs, but the interior is exquisite.
 Rooms have intricate wood carvings, most of which are covered with gold.
-Custom porcelain figurines are throughout the palace and weaving depicting events from folk tales, Wagner operas or historical events are in weavings on the walls.
+Custom porcelain figurines are throughout the palace and weaving depicting events from folk tales, Wagner operas or historical events hang on the walls.
 One of the most interesting pieces was the dining table.
 King Ludwig II was so peculiar that he didn’t want anyone to see him eating.
 To solve the problem, a table was built that could be lowered to the servant's area to have the meals placed then raised for the king's dinner.
 Perhaps the only negative to our visit is that photographs are not permitted inside the palace.
 However, we took many pictures outside.
+Peter was very interested in the palace as well as "Mad" King Ludwig II and wished that he could have photographed more inside the palace.
 As we left the palace, we purchased a small informational book for Peter at the gift shop that includes photos and descriptions of the inside of the palace as well as the grounds.

 ![]() |